-Katnook’s rich history stretches back to 1896, when Coonawarra’s first vintage was crafted in our Woolshed by regional wine pioneer, John Riddoch - who immigrated from Scotland.
+Katnook’s rich history stretches back to 1896, when Coonawarra’s first vintage was crafted in our Woolshed by entrepreneurial wine pioneer, John Riddoch - who immigrated from Scotland.
 He recognised the enormous potential of the maritime climate and unique terra rossa soils which now define Coonawarra wine styles.

 But it all began even earlier.
 In 1861, Riddoch arrived in Coonawarra, after successfully operating a trading post in the goldfields.
 He purchased vast parcels of land over the years and was impressed with the remarkable rate of growth of fruit trees and vines.
 In 1867 John commissioned the building of his ‘Woolshed’ which still operates as Katnook's barrel room today.
 Determined to encourage closer settlement in the southeast, in 1890 Riddoch formed the Coonawarra Fruit Colony, established its administration headquarters at ‘Katnook’ and sold off his land in 10 acre blocks.
 It was here at ‘Katnook’ that the Coonawarra wine region was born.

 Riddoch planted 140 acres of vines and his first vintage in 1895 was a modest event in a neighbouring nursery shed.
 However, his second, with a much greater volume of fruit and attended to by qualified winemaker William Salter was made in the woolshed at ‘Katnook’ in 1896.
 By all accounts this second vintage gave an indication of the outstanding quality that was to come.

 Read early newspaper accounts of this first Coonawarra vintage here.